 The display of the predictive course lines can be set to ON or OFF.
-For details, see "CAMERA settings" (P.4-21).
+For details, see "Predictive course line settings" (P.4-29).

-Models without Center Multi-function Control Panel
+Models without Center Multi-function Control Panel:

 To set up the RearView Monitor to your preferred settings, push the ENTER/ SETTING button while the RearView Monitor screen is displayed.
 Each time the ENTER/SETTING button is pushed, the next setting item is selected.
 Turn the TUNE-SC-ROLL control knob to adjust each item.